perseas/Pyrseas/docs/cmdargs.rst

 .. cmdoption:: -p <port>
                --port <port>

-    Specifies the `port` on which the PostgreSQL server is listening for connections.
-The default port number is determined by PostgreSQL (normally, 5432).
+    Specifies the `port` on which the Postgres server is listening for connections.
+The default port number is determined by Postgres (normally, 5432).

 .. cmdoption:: -r <path>
                --repository <path>